 The setup is super simple: you’ve got a single ship and a massive field of asteroids.
 Your mission is to reduce the asteroids to nothingness while avoiding being hit.
 You get three lives, endless ammo and fuel, and the ability to blindly hyperjump around the field.
 Your reward for destroying all of the asteroids … is more asteroids.

 Unlike Defender, which requires lightning-fast reflexes, Asteroids is a more forgiving game.
-It can certainly get frantic, especially when the space junk is flying fast and erratically, but there are also built-in lulls as you clear each map.
+It can certainly get frantic, especially when the space rocks are flying fast and erratically, but there are also built-in lulls as you clear each map.

 We got so good at the Atari version that we’d have to purposefully crash our ships to end the game when our parents called us for dinner.
 After one particularly long, 6-hour marathon, we finally got tired of the game (and then moved onto the equally classic Yar’s Revenge).